KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 This script reads data, such as the number of stars, via the GitHub API for a few modules.

+### set_skip_flags.js

+This script marks modules as 'skip' when unchanged since last run to avoid unnecessary `git clone` operations and re-checking.

 ### get_modules.py

 This script reads the module list (created by the script before) and clones all modules.